Lifestyle inflation is the silent enemy of your goals

 The number one way to avoid lifestyle inflation is to be more conscious of your spending.
 There’s no way around it.
 If you want to save more money, you need to pay close attention to where it’s going.

 Start by setting up a budget planner and allocating a portion of your income to your fixed costs, discretionary spending, and savings goals.
-This way you can enjoy certain luxuries and protect your financial health.
+This way, you can enjoy certain luxuries while protecting your financial health.

 If you find this budget hard to enforce on a day-to-day basis, consider testing cash envelopes.
 A cash-based system is much more rigid and ensures you don’t overspend or accidentally tap into your savings.